apiaryio/dredd/docs/usage.md

 ### Dredd Configuration File

-Configuration for Dredd may be stored in a configuration file called `dredd.yml`.
+Configuration for Dredd may be stored in a configuration file named `dredd.yml`.

 > Disclaimer: this is unstable feature:

-Command-line interface uses `dredd.yml` confiuration file for persistent configuration.
+Command-line interface uses `dredd.yml` configuration file to persist configuration.
 Its structure is same as [Configuration object for Dredd Class](#configuration-object-for-dredd-class).

 Example dredd.yml configuration: